aditya-prabhakar-13/WeatherNow/README.md

 ## About Me
 ### Aditya Prabhakar
 ### 240107003
 ### WeatherNow is a simple Flutter app that fetches and displays the current weather of any city using the OpenWeatherMap API.
-The app allows users to search for a city, select from popular cities, or (optionally) use their current location to view local weather.
+The app allows users to search for a city and select from popular cities to view local weather.
 It features a clean UI, background images, and displays key weather details such as temperature, weather condition, humidity, and wind speed.